aklivity/zilla-docs/src/solutions/how-tos/redpanda/iot-ingest-control.md

 ### Create the <ZillaPlus/> proxy VPC

-> This creates your <ZillaPlus/> proxy VPC in preparation for access via the internet.
+> This creates your <ZillaPlus/> proxy VPC in preparation for access from an MQTT client.

 [Create a VPC plus other VPC resources](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html#create-vpc-and-other-resources) with the below resource names.